Milwaukee Hurling Club: Origins and development

-Due to the success of promoting the sport of hurling the club administrator, Dave Olson, was honored by the GAA in Ireland with the President's Award.
-This was the first time ever that an American had been recognized with such an honor.
+Due to the efforts in promoting the sport of hurling, the club administrator, Dave Olson, was honored by the GAA in Ireland with a President's Award.
+This was the first time that an American had been recognized with such an award.

-As the MHC has grown and become more organized it has been more involved with the NAGAA but has still maintained an independent status.
+As the MHC has grown and become more organized, it has been more involved with the NAGAA but has still maintained an independent status.
 The separation specifically allows for coed teams which is not allowed on official NAGAA teams.
 The mixed teams is generally the only difference as the MHC follows rule changes made annually by the GAA in Ireland.